 Domenico is listed on the Narberth Roll of Honor as one of the honorary American Legion Post members who "paid the supreme sacrifice" in World War I. His name is inscribed on the Narberth War Memorial.

 Passenger lists show Domenico arrived in New York from Naples March 12 or 13, 1913, aboard the S.S.
 Sant' Anna, age 24.

 There has been disagreement, characterized by Victoria Donohoe as "at times…ugly" whether Domenico was actually the first Narberth killed in action in the war, earlier than Harold Speakman, for whom the Narberth American Legion Post is named, with this rationale.
 The inference is that Corvaro was passed over due to bias against his Italian origin.

-Dominic is buried in the Oise-Aisne American Cemetery (Plot A, Row 15, Grave 28) in France, eternally 85 feet from Harold.
+Dominic is buried in the Oise-Aisne American Cemetery (Plot A, Row 15, Grave 28) in France, eternally 30 yards from Harold.